Skip to main content

 Introduction

-As part of the move to a Microsoft 365 centric architecture, often on-premises Active Directory information is being migrated into Azure Active Directory (AD).
-Discover fully supports obtaining user information or group information from Azure AD.
+As part of the move to a Microsoft 365-centric architecture, often on-premises Active Directory information is migrated into Entra Active Directory (AD).
+Discover fully supports obtaining user or group information from Entra AD.
 This document describes how to configure this access.

-Note: the commands required to access Azure AD are only supported by 64Bit machines.
-If you plan to use Azure AD, please make sure you are installing on a 64Bit operating system with 64BIt components (i.e. Outlook if required).
+Note: The commands required to access Entra AD are only supported by 64-bit machines.
+If you plan to use Entra AD, please make sure you are installing on a 64-bit operating system with 64-bit components (i.e., Outlook if required).

 Section 1: PowerShell Setup/Access

-Any Discover Connector server that will be performing queries into Azure AD must have the following PowerShell modules loaded:
+Any Discover Connector server that will be performing queries into Entra AD must have the following PowerShell module loaded:

-You can verify if these modules are present by launching a PowerShell session as Administrator then issuing the following command:
+You can verify if this module is present by launching a PowerShell session as Administrator, then issuing the following command:

 get-installedmodule

-If the modules are present, the response to that command will show the following:
+If the module is present, the response to that command will show the following:

-If the modules are present, the Discover machine is prepared to access Azure AD please continue with configuring the data target search as described in Section 2.
+If the modules are present, the Discover machine is prepared to access Entra AD.
+Please continue with configuring the data target search as described in Section 2.
 If the modules are not present, continue with the installation instructions shown in this section.

 As shown below, this command will also present a confirmation prompt.
 When it does, press Y to proceed